Data is everything. And by extension, so are databases. Here are some fantastic open source options for your next

 When to use MariaDB

 If you want a true replacement of MySQL, you should MariaDB wants to stay on the innovation curve and don’t plan on returning to MySQL again.
-One excellent use case is the use of new storage engines in MariaDB to complement the existing relational data model of your project.
+One excellent use case is the use of new storage engines in MariaDB to complement your project’s existing relational data model.

 When not to use MariaDB

 Compatibility with MySQL is the only concern here.
 That said, it’s becoming less of a problem as projects like WordPress, Joomla, Magento, etc., have started supporting MariaDB.
 My advice would be not to use MariaDB to trick a CMS that doesn’t support it, as many database-specific tricks will crash the system easily.